 No need for trekking into mud, or finding awkward spots to get “the shot”.

-Ella is a compact town which basically means all the accommodation is near or close to all the best sights to see in Ella.
-Thankfully, we’ve done a full guide on where to stay in Ella that you can check out there.
+Ella is a compact town which basically means all the accommodation is near or close to all the best things to do in Ella.
+Thankfully, we’ve done a full guide on where to stay in Ella that you can check out.